cosmos/cosmos-sdk/x/distribution/spec/04_messages.md

 The validator can send this message to withdraw their accumulated commission.
 The commission is calculated in every block during `BeginBlock`, so no iteration is required to withdraw.
 The amount withdrawn is deducted from the `ValidatorOutstandingRewards` variable for the validator.
-Only integer amounts can be sent, so if the accumulated awards have any decimals, the amount is truncated before it's sent, and the remainder is left to be withdrawn later.
+Only integer amounts can be sent.
+If the accumulated awards have decimals, the amount is truncated before the withdrawal is sent, and the remainder is left to be withdrawn later.

 ## FundCommunityPool

 This message sends coins directly from the sender to the community pool.

-Expected to fail if for some reason the amount cannot be transferred from the sender to the distribution module account.
+The transaction fails if the amount cannot be transferred from the sender to the distribution module account.

 ```go
 func (k Keeper) FundCommunityPool(ctx sdk.Context, amount sdk.Coins, sender sdk.AccAddress) error {